 Check out Creepypasta

-With over a million likes, Creepypasta isn’t obscure.
+With over a million likes, Creepypasta [No longer available] isn’t obscure.
 Plenty of people are engaged with Creepypasta every day, as they regularly update their page with creepy pictures, stories, and videos.
 People seem to love their content.

 If you speak Spanish you can check out the Spanish Creepypastas page, which is a little more popular than the English version.